Understanding Causes of Death in Road Crash Incidents

 With the multiplicity of explanations about various road crashes, some people may not be aware that the most critical factor to the seriousness of trauma, is the “kinetic energy dissipation" - resulting from whatever speed ‘deceleration’ commences.

-Other information on this website will help to explain this simple fact - through a variety of explanations.
+Other information on this website will help to portray this simple fact, through a variety of explanations.
 Suffice to say that if the “Kinetic Energy” factor can be reduced, then the amount of dissipation (translating into force) exerted on the human body, is reduced accordingly.

 Most importantly however, is that basic physics determine - (unfortunately for vehicle occupants) - that kinetic energy increases (or decreases) exactly in comparison with the square of the speed.

 Refer also: "acceleration versus speed" -explaining engine power restriction/s, capabilities...

 With the improved safety features of the modern motor car, this means that an impact with a solid object, at 90km/h, can in many instances be survived by a healthy and strong individual - though some injury would be very likely to occur.